 December is one of the busiest times of the year.
 Having a daily reminder can really help to support your wellbeing at a time which when there are many lovely indulgences about.
 Mulled wine and mince pies anyone?

-Advent calendar are fabulous for this as our brains will remind us that there is a wee chocolate treat in store.
-On the other hand, your kids or any big kids in your family will remind you.
-Our brains always remember the treats!
+Advent calendar are fabulous for this as our heads will remind us that there is a wee chocolate treat in store.
+Or your kids or any big kids in your family will remind you.
+Our heads always remember the treats!

 When you open your advent calendar, you want that to trigger you to do something else.